Cheryl Ford: Professional career

-In 2003, Ford was drafted as the No. 3 overall pick in the first round by the Detroit Shock in the WNBA Draft.
+In 2003, Ford was drafted as the No. 3 overall pick in the first round by the Detroit Shock in the WNBA draft.

 In just her first year in the league, Ford led the Shock from worst to the best record and a WNBA championship in 2003.
 She is the first player to have won the WNBA Rookie of the Year Award and a WNBA championship in the same year.
 Afterwards, she played for the Dallas Fury in the National Women's Basketball League (NWBL) under Coach Nancy Lieberman.

-Ford spent the 2005–2006 season in Israel, playing for Anda Ramat Hasharon.
+Ford spent the 2005–06 season in Israel, playing for Anda Ramat Hasharon.

 On July 15, 2007, Ford won the WNBA All-Star Game MVP Award in Washington, D.C. when the East beat the West 103–99.

-Ford missed the rest of the 2008 WNBA season due to an anterior cruciate ligament injury in her right knee, sustained on July 22, 2008 during a game against the Los Angeles Sparks.
-A brawl had broken out and Ford sustained the injury while attempting to restrain her teammate.
+Ford missed the rest of the 2008 WNBA season due to an anterior cruciate ligament injury in her right knee, sustained on July 22, 2008 during a game against the Los Angeles Sparks with 2:06 remaining in the fourth quarter.
+Though she returned to the game in the final minute, a brawl had broken out and Ford aggravated the injury further while attempting to restrain her teammate.

 During the 2009 WNBA season, Ford averaged 7.4 rebounds per game and 8.6 points per game.

 In January 2010, Ford signed a deal with Polish team CCC Aquapark Polkowice from 1st division league Ford Germaz Ekstraklasa (PLKK).

-Ford spent the 2011–2012 season with Beretta Famila Schio, averaging 11.3 points and 11.9 rebounds per game.
+Ford spent the 2011–12 season with Beretta Famila Schio, averaging 11.3 points and 11.9 rebounds per game.
 On September 12, 2012, The Canik Belediyesi basketball club was announced as having signed Ford, as well as New York Liberty veteran Janel McCarville.

 In March 2013, she signed with the New York Liberty.
 She missed most of the preseason due to a left knee injury, appearing in one preseason game before being released in June.